Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Introduction

 \section{Introduction}

-Few emotions capture the paradoxes of human social life as vividly as \textit{schadenfreude} or the pleasure derived from witnessing another’s misfortune.
-The concept has occupied a peculiar space in moral philosophy and psychology, simultaneously denoting an apparently antisocial sentiment and an everyday human experience~\cite{aristotle1999nicomachean, nietzsche1994genealogy, benzeev2000subtle, portmann2000animal}.
-While some scholars treat schadenfreude as a socially corrosive force that fosters resentment, rivalry, and hostility, others emphasize its ubiquity in competitive settings and its ties to social comparison processes~\cite{smith1996envy, vandijk2006grace}.
-In both cases, schadenfreude is a powerful affective response that reveals much about comparison, identity, and intergroup dynamics~\cite{leach2015schadenfreude}.
-With the advent of social media platforms, the contexts in which schadenfreude is expressed, consumed, and amplified have shifted dramatically.
-Digital environments provide unprecedented visibility into the personal and collective setbacks of others, while simultaneously enabling users to broadcast their emotional reactions to wide audiences~\cite{boyd2014complicated, papacharissi2014affective}.
-In this sense, social media platforms function as fertile grounds for the articulation of schadenfreude by combining the immediacy of breaking news with the interactivity of comment threads, likes, and shares, thus lowering the barriers to publicly voicing what might otherwise remain private or socially censured sentiments~\cite{marwick2011tweet, messing2014endorsements, bakshy2015facebookdiversity, highfield2016everyday, berger2012viral, brady2017moral}.
+Few emotions capture the paradoxes of human social life as vividly as \textit{schadenfreude}, the pleasure derived from witnessing another's misfortune.
+Scholars have variously treated schadenfreude as a socially corrosive force fostering resentment and hostility, and as a ubiquitous response tied to social comparison, justice, and intergroup dynamics~\cite{aristotle1999nicomachean, nietzsche1994genealogy, benzeev2000subtle, portmann2000animal, smith1996envy, vandijk2006grace, leach2015schadenfreude}.
+With the advent of social media, the contexts in which schadenfreude is expressed and amplified have shifted dramatically.
+Digital platforms provide unprecedented visibility into others' setbacks while enabling users to broadcast emotional reactions to wide audiences, lowering the barriers to publicly voicing what might otherwise remain private or socially censured~\cite{boyd2014complicated, papacharissi2014affective, marwick2011tweet, messing2014endorsements, bakshy2015facebookdiversity, highfield2016everyday, berger2012viral, brady2017moral}.